kmuehlbauer/wradlib/doc/dev_guide.md

-# Developer Guide
+# Contributing Guide

 ## Setup

-The section {doc}`installation` will provide you with detailed guidance on how to install {{wradlib}} and the required dependencies for different operating systems (MS Windows, Linux, Mac OS). {{wradlib}} |release| has been tested with Mambaforge Python.
+The {doc}`installation` section will provide you with detailed guidance on how to install {{wradlib}} and the required dependencies for different operating systems (MS Windows, Linux, Mac OS). {{wradlib}} {{release}} has been tested with Mambaforge Python.
 It is available via `conda-forge` channel on linux-64, osx-64 and MS Windows 64 versions.

 As a developer, though, you should rather link into {{wradlib}}'s version control.
 This way, it will be easier for you to track changes and to contribute your changes to {{wradlib}}'s main respository (see next section).
 Just install [Git](https://git-scm.com), then clone the {{wradlib}} repository to your local system by executing the following command in your shell: